grafana/alloy/docs/sources/reference/cli/run.md

 The `--cluster.enabled` command-line argument starts {{< param "PRODUCT_NAME" >}} in [clustering][] mode.
 The rest of the `--cluster.*` command-line flags can be used to configure how nodes discover and connect to one another.

-Each cluster member’s name must be unique within the cluster.
+Each cluster member's name must be unique within the cluster.
-Nodes which try to join with a conflicting name are rejected and will fall back to bootstrapping a new cluster of their own.
+Nodes which try to join with a conflicting name are rejected and fall back to bootstrapping a new cluster of their own.

 Peers communicate over HTTP/2 on the built-in HTTP server.
 Each node must be configured to accept connections on `--server.http.listen-addr` and the address defined or inferred in `--cluster.advertise-address`.

 If the `--cluster.advertise-address` flag isn't explicitly set, {{< param "PRODUCT_NAME" >}} tries to infer a suitable one from `--cluster.advertise-interfaces`.
-If `--cluster.advertise-interfaces` isn't explicitly set, {{< param "PRODUCT_NAME" >}} will infer one from the `eth0` and `en0` local network interfaces.
+If `--cluster.advertise-interfaces` isn't explicitly set, {{< param "PRODUCT_NAME" >}} infers one from the `eth0` and `en0` local network interfaces.
 {{< param "PRODUCT_NAME" >}} will fail to start if it can't determine the advertised address.
 Since Windows doesn't use the interface names `eth0` or `en0`, Windows users must explicitly pass at least one valid network interface for `--cluster.advertise-interfaces` or a value for `--cluster.advertise-address`.

 The comma-separated list of addresses provided in `--cluster.join-addresses` can either be IP addresses or DNS names to lookup (supports SRV and A/AAAA records).
 In both cases, the port number can be specified with a `:<port>` suffix.
-If ports are not provided, default of the port used for the HTTP listener is used.
+If ports aren't provided, default of the port used for the HTTP listener is used.
-If you do not provide the port number explicitly, you must ensure that all instances use the same port for the HTTP listener.
+If you don't provide the port number explicitly, you must ensure that all instances use the same port for the HTTP listener.

 The `--cluster.enable-tls` flag can be set to enable TLS for peer-to-peer communications.
 Additional arguments are required to configure the TLS client, including the CA certificate, the TLS certificate, the key, and the server name.